microsoft/pxt-adafruit/docs/reference/js/while.md

 # While

-Repeat code in a loop while a condition is true. #docs #while #language
+Repeat code in a loop while a condition is true.

 ### @parent js/language